How To Get Rid Of Razor Bumps: Quick Derm-Approved Tips + Products Recs

 If you are someone who feels you develop them more frequently than your friends, well, it might be your shaving technique (more on that later), or it could be something out of your control: your hair texture.
 Those with curly, thick strands can be more prone to shaving bumps.
 "Curly hair is more likely not to grow out cleanly through the surface of the skin," says Zeichner.
 This is also the reason you might find more frequent bumps around areas that hair naturally grows in coarser—like your bikini line or beards.
 This is why those with beards might mistake razor burn for acne on or around the jawline (it could, of course, be a combination of breakouts and ingrown hairs).

-How can you get rid of razor bumps naturally?
+How to get rid of razor bumps — quickly & naturally:

 So you have one or two bumps: Now what?
 First up, it's very important to take a break from shaving, which will only exacerbate the issue.